estherdatascientist/Swahili-Speech-Emotion-Recognition-System/README.md

 ## **Model Evaluation**

-The CatBoost model achieved an accuracy of 87%, making it the best performer among the tested models.
+The Stacking Model with KNN as the meta-learner achieved an accuracy of 83%, making it the best performer among the tested models.
 For details on model performance and evaluation, refer to the `evaluation` module in the codebase.

 ## **Deployment**